The Columbus Landfall National Park includes the entire west coast of Grand Turk.

 Three islands in the Antilles are commonly thought to be first point of landfall: Grand Turk, and San Salvador (formerly Watlings Island) and Samana Cay in the Bahamas.
 The Atlantic North Equatorial Current and the logs of the historic voyage support the case for each possibility.

 Much of the landfall theories are based off of Columbus’s limited description of a very flat, bean-shaped island with very green trees and a central pond or lagoon.
 All of the candidate islands at least loosely match the record, not least of which Grand Turk, especially considering that before the development of the

 salt industry salinas, the inland ponds on the island likely supported dense mangrove forests, exhibiting vibrant green leaves.

 Columbus’s account shows that the Taino aborigine’s name for the island of first landfall was Guanahani.
 Columbus referred to the island as San Salvador.

 Three non-commercial recreational fishing zones are within the Columbus Landfall National Park.

-Only recreational fishing from shore, piers or jetties is permitted, using light tackle and line with a break weight of 30 pounds or less.
+Only recreational fishing from shore, piers or jetties is permitted, using light tackle and line with a break weight of 30 pounds or fewer.

-As in any protected area in the Turks and Caicos, littering, and the removal of any natural object or historical artefact is illegal.
+As in any protected area in the Turks and Caicos, littering, and the removal of any natural object or historical artifact is illegal.